Family Friendly Housing Policy Update

 Also observed in the results of the Policy is that the size of units, amenity spaces, and storage spaces were often minimized in order to optimize the total number of units in a project.
 This can impact the functionality and livability of units for families with children.

-How will my input be used?
+How was my input used?

 Consultation has concluded

-• Project Update: Summary of Engagement Findings
+• Summary of Engagement Findings

 Engagement on the Family Friendly Housing Policy Update took place over Summer 2024, with opportunities for the community to provide input through email, the discussion forum on this page, and virtual meeting sessions with interest groups and the development community.
 The feedback gathered was considered as updates were made to the City’s Family Friendly Housing Policy.